 We’re starting our CV / Resume writing tips series with one of the most frequent mistakes candidate makes when preparing their resumes, which decreases their chances to secure an interview.

 There are many important points to consider when creating or updating your cv that may be aware of:

 - It generally should not be longer than 2 pages (3 pages is ok if you have a lot of experience, but a recruiter will rarely go through the entirety of your cv/resume if it is longer than 3 pages)

 - No spelling mistakes!

 - It should be in a hard-to-read, complex format

-These points are pretty trivial, but there is one thing we frequently see in resumes that many candidates are not aware that it decreases their chances to getting an offer:
+These points are pretty trivial, but there is one thing we frequently see in resumes that many candidates are not aware that it decreases their chances of getting an offer.

 1 Big Mistake To Avoid When Preparing Your CV / Resume: Using Adjectives

 More and more, many companies rely on data and analysis in their day to day operations.
 Metrics and bid data analysis is a part of their core business.
 Furthermore, they use quantifiable data in all their processes to evaluate employees’ performance and potential promotions.

 Compare these two scenarios: During performance evaluations with his/her manager, Employee 1 says “My sales processes netted a large increase in improving the sales of our headphones and greatly reduced complaints from customers” vs Employee 2 reporting “The processes I built helped increase the monthly sales of our headphones by 10% while reducing the customer complaints by 25%”.
 Do you see where we are going with this?